ua-gist-open-source/leaflet-intro/README.md

 _Note that any time you make changes to `getting-started.html`, they will need to be added to a new Dockerfile, so these instructions ^ must be repeated._

+Side note on the docker network: We did not have to specify the docker network when we ran the leaflet-intro.
+Why?

 ### 3. Shut down the container with `docker stop`
 Now that you have proven that the container works, stop the container.
 We are going to have it start up in the `docker-compose.yml` config with the other services.
 To see what docker containers are running:
 ```